NotCleo/GDS-to-RTL/README.md

 | text labels, if the flow did not strip them | signal names, module boundaries, hierarchy above the cell |
 | a hierarchy of references, with rotation and mirror | anything at all about intent |

-One thing survived that mattered enormously: **the standard cells were still named.** `sky130_fd_sc_hd__nand3_2` tells me exactly what that cell does, because the PDK that defines it is public.
-What the flow stripped is everything above the cell: which instance is which, what the nets were called, and how the design was organised.
+- One thing survived (mattered enormously): **the standard cells were still named.**
+- `sky130_fd_sc_hd__nand3_2` tells me exactly what that cell does, because the PDK that defines it is public.
+- What the flow stripped is everything above the cell: which instance is which, what the nets were called, and how the design was organised.

-My first instinct was to open it in a viewer and stare.
-I tried the Tiny Tapeout online viewer, then switched to GDS3D because I wanted to magnify specific regions and the browser viewer fought me.
-Staring taught me almost nothing about the circuit.
-It did turn up one thing, which is section 7 below.
+- My first instinct was to open it in a viewer and stare.
+- I tried the suggested Tiny Tapeout online viewer, then switched to GDS3D because I wanted to magnify specific regions.
+- Staring did not explain the circuit.
+- It did turn up one thing, which is in section 7 below.

 ----

 ### 2. Deciding what to build first, and against what

-The challenge asks for a netlist extractor, so at some point I have to write one.
+- The challenge asks for a netlist extractor, so at some point I need some extraction pipeline prepared.
-The problem I could see coming is this: suppose I write it, point it at `puzzle.gds`, and it produces a netlist. **How would I know that netlist is right?** A netlist can parse cleanly, have every pin connected, have no duplicate drivers, and still describe a different circuit, because one missed overlap splits one net into two and nothing anywhere reports an error.
+- The problem I could see coming is this: suppose I write it, point it at `puzzle.gds`, and it produces a netlist.
+- **How would I know that netlist is right?** A netlist can parse cleanly, have every pin connected, have no duplicate drivers, and still describe a different circuit, because one missed overlap splits one net into two and nothing anywhere reports an error.

-The puzzle ships with a warm-up, and the warm-up ships its answer key:
+Thankfully, the puzzle ships with a warmup, and the warmup ships with golden references:

 | `warmup/` contains | which is |
 |---|---|